Setting up Two-Factor Authentication - Duo Security

 - Once you confirm Duo Security as the second factor of authentication in the previous step, a new window will prompt you to select the users for whom two-factor authentication should be enforced.

-How to connect to Password Manager Pro web-interface when TFA is enabled?
+3.1 How to Connect to the Password Manager Pro Web Interface When TFA is Enabled?

 The users for whom two-factor authentication is enabled, will have to authenticate twice successively.
 As explained above, the first level of authentication will be through the usual authentication.
 That is, the users have to authenticate through Password Manager Pro's local authentication or AD/LDAP authentication.
 Depending on the type of TFA chosen by the administrator, the second level of authentication will differ as explained below: